organicmaps/organicmaps.github.io/content/faq/map.md

   Your browser does not support the video tag.
 </video>

-Tap twice on the screen and on the second tap just slide your finger up and down to zoom in and zoom out respectively.
+Tap twice on screen and on the second tap just slide your finger up and down to zoom in and zoom out respectively.

 This gesture works on Android and iOS and not only in OrganicMaps.